Out to continue home success, the Golden State Warriors take on the Oklahoma City Thunder

 “What makes him a great player is that he’s very good at everything,” Daigneault said.

 “That’s really what he needs to hang his hat on.
 It’s how he established himself as a great player.
-It’s how to continue to be a great player.”
+It’s how to continue to be a great player.

 “We’ve got to take advantage of it, for sure,” Warriors coach Steve Kerr said.
 “The schedule was against us for the first couple months of the season, and now it flips back the other way.
 We’ve got to take advantage.”

-In a matchup of superstar guards, Shai Gilgeous-Alexander outscored Stephen Curry 28-11 in a 126-102 romp at Oklahoma City in November, before Curry sat out with a bruised quad and watched his rival pour in 38 points in a 124-112 win in a visit to San Francisco in early December.
+Part of the tough early stretch was the pair of early meetings with the Thunder.
+In a matchup of All-Star guards, Shai Gilgeous-Alexander outscored Stephen Curry 28-11 in a 126-102 romp at Oklahoma City in November, before Curry sat out with a bruised quad and watched his rival pour in 38 points in a 124-112 win in a visit to San Francisco in early December.

 See more on